PeriwalVK/LLD/README.md

 """ Add that folder to the list of places Python looks for modules """ if root_folder not in sys.path:
-    sys.path.insert(0, root_folder) # adds root_folder to start of sys.path liost, so it gets prioritised
+    sys.path.insert(0, root_folder) # adds root_folder to start of sys.path list, so it gets prioritised